 Probably to compensate for the rarity, Sizzlipede also has a special encounter during the third gym challenge against Kabu, giving players a better chance at capturing one outside of route 3.
 The only catch is that players will have to wait longer for it, though patience is always a virtue in Pokémon.

-One more thing to mention about Sizzlipede is that the encounter rate can possibly be manipulated.
-There are currently unconfirmed reports that any Pokémon with the Flash Fire ability at the head of the party increase the presence of Fire-types encountered in the grass.
-This also includes overworld encounters, such as wild Vulpix and Growlithe, which are also on Route 3 with middling rarity.
-There is no way to confirm if this rumor is true, except to try it out for yourself and see if more Sizzlipede show up.
+Sizzlipede's encounter rate can be manipulated.
+Any Pokémon with the Flash Fire ability at the head of the party increases the presence of Fire-types encountered in the grass.
+This also includes overworld encounters, such as wild Vulpix and Growlithe, which are also on Route 3.

 Type: Grass/Ghost